Understand BLE connection intervals and events in under 5 minutes

 - The connection is established with the interval parameter value set by the master (central) device.
 However, the peripheral may suggest/request different values.
 The master still has the final say in the values and may end up choosing values different than but closer to the requested values.
 However, this feature allows dynamic changes in the connection interval (and thus the throughput speed) during a connection which may address a need in larger data transfers.

 - The parameter value has to be chosen with a balance of throughput and power consumption in mind.
-A high connection interval value (e.g. 4 seconds) will decrease power consumption but decrease the throughput of data, and vice versa.
+A high connection interval value (e.g. 4 seconds) will decrease power consumption but will also decrease data throughput, and vice versa.

 - Sometimes the BLE stack on peripheral devices allows setting a minimum and maximum connection interval.
 The maximum connection interval value provided by the peripheral allows the central to choose an accepted value within the range rather than choosing a value different than the minimum and possibly outside the acceptable range for the peripheral device.